askucher/reactive.js/README.md

 reactive.js
 ===========

-The most easiest reactive framework in the world!
+Easiest reactive framework in the world!

 See examples below